 Price your cleaning services too high, and you lose your client.

 Good news?
-There is a perfect balance.
+There’s a perfect balance.

 This article will show you how to find your “pricing sweet spot” so you will always make a healthy profit on your cleaning services – without turning away good clients.

-1. Record Your Average Cleaning Times
+Step 1: Record Your Average Cleaning Times

 Time is money.

 That means, your prices should be based on your average cleaning times.
-(That doesn’t mean you should slack or slow down to “drag out the clock”).

 You need to find your “per room” average: